Media Hub

 A key component in preventing sexual violence is supporting young people in developing positive attitudes and behaviours on consent.
 To influence and change young people’s attitudes, there must be a collective voice from the community providing consistent messaging on this issue.

-The campaign helps to normalise the topic of consent for adults as influencers of young people and encourages them to develop a shared understanding with other adults.
-Learning and talking about consent empowers and equips adults to have better conversations with the young people in their lives and set them up for safe, healthy sexual relationships.
+The campaign will help to normalise the topic of consent for adults as influencers of young people and encourage them to develop a shared understanding with other adults.
+Learning and talking about consent will empower and equip adults to have better conversations with the young people in their lives and set them up for safe, healthy sexual relationships.